manzurahmed/gulp-from-alecaddd/README.md

 2. NPM will start asking you about your project one by one.
 Respond to the questions by typing in your correct inputs.
      At the end, a **"package.json"** file will be created for me.

-3. If necessary. open the "package.json" file and inspect it if you need any modification in it.
+3. If necessary. open the "**package.json**" file and inspect it if you need any modification in it.
-4. Now, type,
+4. Now, type the following command

 ```
      npm install --save-dev gulp